CyrusPhilips/Live_Face_recognition/README.md

 Real-time display of match status (Match/No Match) on the video feed.
 This project serves as a simple demonstration of integrating face recognition capabilities into Python applications using readily available libraries.
 It can be used as a foundation for building more sophisticated face recognition systems or as a learning resource for understanding the basics of face recognition algorithms.

+main.py is code file
-# Please do read the readmefile.txt
+# Please read the readmefile.txt